RainingUmbrellas/RainingUmbrellas.github.io/_posts/2022-12-11-December 11-Entry.md

     - slot swapping
     - route traffic in app service
 - How to be used:
-  - host the frontend/ client
+  - host the server & client
 - Ease of use: **EASY**

 2. Functions: could be used to help clean up or message